maurodeluca/classdrop/README.md

 ```

 ## Author
-This project was developed by by Mauro De Luca.
+This project was developed by Mauro De Luca.

 Feel free to reach out with any questions or feedback